 In the heart of the Mattapoisett River Valley, 0n the South Coast of Massachusetts, lies an unexpected oasis of forest and freshwater wetlands called the Mattapoisett River Reserve.
-With 300 acres to explore, the Reserve offers the public a unique (and free) outdoor destination for hiking, birdwatching, mountain biking, and even fishing and hunting, just minutes from Interstate 195.
+With 300 acres to explore, the Reserve offers the public a unique outdoor destination for hiking, birdwatching, mountain biking, and even fishing—just minutes from Interstate 195.

-When you enter the Mattapoisett River Reserve at The Bogs, one of two public entrances located along Acushnet Road, you quickly see how the property got its name.
-A sweeping view of former cranberry bogs stretches for 50 acres.
-Trails crisscross the bogs, leading visitors deeper into the Reserve.
+When you enter the Mattapoisett River Reserve at The Bogs, one of two parking spots located along Acushnet Road, you quickly see how the property got its name.
+The property comprises some 50 acres of former cranberry bogs, with berms that serve as raised walking trails.
+Already the bogs are being reclaimed by native vegetation.

 The bogs were actively managed and harvested for 80 years, until the Buzzards Bay Coalition purchased the property in 2011.
 Although the bogs are now retired from commercial production and will eventually revert to wetlands, cranberries still grow in a few areas and are available for public harvest.

 At the back edge of the reserve lies a freshwater swamp teeming with wildlife.
 Colorful wildflowers grow along the edge of the swamp in summer, and turtles laze on logs.
 Expect to see many types of birds, from osprey to great blue heron to orioles.
 Waterfowl such as mallards, black ducks, and wood ducks paddle past, dabbling for food in the shallow water.

 The Mattapoisett River Reserve is an excellent destination for hiking and walking.
 The trails are wide and fairly even, giving mountain bikers a good place to ride.
 Dogs are welcome at the reserve, as long as owners keep them under control and clean up after them.